TPrasad98/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 3. Follow the instructions provided in the case study videos to analyze customer churn using Power BI.
 4. Refer to the transcription file for additional guidance and context.

-## Acknowledgments

-Special thanks to DataCamp for providing the case study materials and resources.

 ## Overview